-Under section 274 of the Work Health and Safety Act 2011 (the Act), and being satisfied that this code of practice was developed in accordance with the process described in s274 (2) of the Act, I approve the ACT Work Health and Safety (How to Manage Work Health and Safety Risks) Code of Practice 2011.
+I approve the How to Manage Work Health and Safety Risks Code of Practice.
+I am satisfied that this code of practice was developed by a process described in section 274(2) of the Work Health and Safety Act 2011.